 Elena would love to see, that every common school or gym could be open for everybody despite of peculiarities of their bodies or the other special needs.
-Elena has been trainined as a powerlifter for 2 years.
+Elena has been trained as a powerlifter for 3 years.

 All the her money, as well as her strength, are directed to trainings, because she wants to become the first and strongest sportswoman from Estonia in bench pressing.
-She is the only one in Baltic states at the moment, and her record in competitions for absoulutely healthy sportsmen is 50 kg.
+She is the only one in Baltic states at the moment, and her record in competitions for absolutely healthy sportsmen is 50 kg.
 In other words it means «gold and bronze medal» in a corresponding class.
-Elena's personal coach Maksim Ignatenko, who trains Elena 3 times a week and she has a strict plan to pass through an international classification and to become a part of Europe Championship (bench pressing) in May 25-29 (France).
+Elena's personal coach Maksim Ignatenko, who trains Elena 3 times a week and she has a strict plan to pass through an international competition and to become an great athlete at Astana 2019 World Para Powerlifting Championships (bench pressing) in July 13 -20 (Kazakhstan).

 Elena can become a successful person in this field and she needs our support!
-BeU fund #SuperHumans helps Elena to make her dream come true – she wants to take part at the first and the only one event with her coach Maksim Ignatenko, this event is about a sport plan to become a part of Paralympic games in Tokyo, 2020.
+BeU fund #SuperHumans helps Elena to make her dream come true – she wants to take part at the second obligatory competition on the way to Tokyo Paralympic games 2021 with her coach Maksim Ignatenko.

 Elena is the best sportswomen of a year from Estonian Union of the Sports for the Disabled in 1998 (swimming) and in 2012 (rowing).